BIGJRA/BIGJRA.github.io/rejuv.md

 ## Grand Dream Tournament

 Talk to Damien at the top of Sashila and head back to Route 9.
-There, you’ll get *HM02 Fly!* Finally.
+There, you'll get *HM02 Fly!* Finally.
 If you have the Golden Wings you can use these now!

 Technically this opens us up to return to Floria and Terajuma… which means there are tons of new areas and quests that open up.
-I cover these in the next chapter, though you are able to do some of them now if you’d like.
+I cover these in the next chapter, though you are able to do some of them now if you'd like.

-When you’re ready, hop on the Route 9 train headed to the Tournament Stadium.
+When you're ready, hop on the Route 9 train headed to the Tournament Stadium.
 Enter the building.
 Talk to Erin at the desk, then to the attendant.